jmalczak/jmalczak.github.io/about.md

   <figcaption>Jakub Malczak</figcaption>
 </figure>

-My name is Jakub Malczak, and this is my personal blog.
-I write about anything, starting from my personal life and hobbies ending on software development.
+My name is Jakub Malczak, and I currently live and work in Lodz, Poland.
+This is my personal blog on which I write about anything, starting from my personal life and hobbies, ending on software development.